TabDLM: Free-Form Tabular Data Generation via Joint Numerical-Language Diffusion: Implementation Details

-\item \emph{Token denoising and unmasking.} Conditioned on the injected numerical embeddings, we run the MDLM forward pass to obtain logits over masked positions and sample token proposals using Gumbel-max (temperature $\tau=1$ in all experiments), producing a candidate $\mathbf{x}^{(0)}_{t}$.
-We then follow the LLaDA-style progressive unmasking strategy to update the token state from $\mathbf{x}_{t}$ to $\mathbf{x}_{t-1}$ by selecting a subset of currently masked positions to reveal at step $t$.
-We consider two remasking policies: (\textit{i}) \textbf{high-confidence} unmasking, which reveals the positions with the highest confidence (token probability), and (\textit{ii}) \textbf{random} unmasking, which reveals a uniformly random subset of masked positions.
-In both cases, the number of revealed tokens per step is uniform across $t$, ensuring a smooth transition from all-masked to fully-specified sequences.
+\textbf{Sampling.} \name{} performs joint sampling over discrete tokens (categorical/text) and continuous numerical features through a coupled reverse process discretized into $T$ steps; the full procedure is summarized in Algorithm~\ref{alg:tabdlm_sampling}.
+At each step, we (i) inject EDM-style churn noise~\citep{karras2022elucidating} into the numerical state, (ii) embed both modalities into a shared MDLM input by mapping numerical values through the number encoder and tokens through the embedding table, (iii) run a single bidirectional MDLM forward pass that jointly conditions text denoising on noisy numericals and vice versa, and (iv) apply modality-specific reverse updates: progressive unmasking on the discrete side and an EDM--Euler step on the continuous side.

-\item \emph{Numerical reverse update.} We extract the MDLM last-layer hidden states at numerical placeholder positions and predict a denoised numerical state $\tilde{\mathbf{x}}^{\text{num}}_{t}$ via number decoder module introduced in Section~\ref{sec:model_arc}.
-We then perform an EDM-style Euler update:
+For discrete unmasking we consider two policies: (\textit{i})~\textbf{high-confidence} unmasking, which reveals positions with the highest predicted token probability, and (\textit{ii})~\textbf{random} unmasking, which reveals a uniformly random subset.
+In both cases we reveal $G/T$ tokens per step, ensuring a smooth transition from a fully-masked sequence to a fully-specified one.
+After the final step, we decode tokens through the LM head and denormalize the numerical values to obtain the final mixed-type sample.